Something Rotten!: Stratford Festival (2024)

 A production at the Canadian Stratford Festival began previews on April 16, 2024, and opened on May 28 at the Festival Theatre, directed by Donna Feore.
 The production closed in November 2024.
 The production is planned to be revived for the 2026 season at the Festival Theatre with Feore again directing and choreographing.

 West End concert (2024)

 A concert staging played at Theatre Royal, Drury Lane, in London's West End on August 5 and 6, 2024.
-Jason Manford starred opposite Richard Fleeshman, Gary Wilmot, Evelyn Hoskins and Marisha Wallace.
+Jason Manford starred as Nick opposite Richard Fleeshman as the Bard, Gary Wilmot as Nigel, Evelyn Hoskins as Portia and Marisha Wallace as Bea.
 It was directed by Tim Jackson.

-Planned productions
+Manchester (2026)

-A production of the musical is planned to play at the Manchester Opera House from 16 June to 19 July 2026, with Manford reprising the role of Nick and Jackson returning as director.
+A production at the Manchester Opera House runs from 16 June to 19 July 2026, with Manford, Fleeshman and Wallace reprising their concert roles, Cassian Hackforth as Nigel, Carla Dixon-Hernandez as Portia and Jackson returning as director.

 Synopsis

 Act I

 The Minstrel welcomes everyone ("Welcome to the Renaissance").
 Nick Bottom runs a theatre troupe with his brother Nigel.
 They are rehearsing their upcoming play, Richard II, when Lord Clapham, a patron of the troupe, announces that Shakespeare is doing Richard II.
 The news outrages Nick, as Shakespeare has already done Richard III, and the thought of going backwards seems absurd to him.
 Lord Clapham tells the brothers he is stopping their funds unless they have another play by the next morning, sending Nick into a rant: "God, I Hate Shakespeare".

 On the way home, Nick encounters Shylock the Jew who wants to help fund the troupe, but Nick rejects this as it is illegal to employ a Jew.
 Nick and his wife Bea are saving for a better life, and when Nick tries to open the Money Box, Bea pulls it away, instead offering to help them by working, but Nick is adamant ("Right Hand Man").
 Despite Nick's arguments, Bea goes out to do jobs that Nick claims are for men.
 Nick reveals that he hates Shakespeare because he is jealous of Shakespeare's success ("God, I Hate Shakespeare" (reprise)).
 He seeks a way to top Shakespeare and steals from the Money Box to see a soothsayer named Thomas Nostradamus (the nephew of Nostradamus).
 Nick asks him what the next big thing in theatre will be, and Nostradamus says that it will be "a musical", where the speaking stops, and the story is told through songs.
 Nick finds this ridiculous but quickly warms up to the idea ("A Musical").